ashishch164/WebDev_Projects/Webchatbox/README.md

                                                                     WEB-CHAT BOX

+## Description
 •	Developed a Web-chat Box Application using Sockets.io, in which one person can send message to number of users (which are connected) and also receive messages from them.

 This is how my work look like: https://github.com/ashishch164/WebDev_Projects/blob/master/Webchatbox/images/intro.jpg

+It has a box where user can write their message and "BEEP", "SEND"  buttons and there functionality is defined below.

 •	Tech stack used: HTML, CSS, JavaScript, socket.io, express.

+## Feature
-• Features: It has a very simple layout .User can send messages easily and receives from them also.
+It has a very simple layout .User can send messages easily and receives from them also.

-It has a box where user can write their message and "BEEP", "SEND"  buttons and there functionality is defined below.

 Why i choose socket.io for this ??